fideloper/Vaprobash/readme.md

 This will install Yeoman globally for you to use in your front-end projects.

+### Redis

+This will install Redis (server).
+There are two options:

+1. Install without journaling/persistence
+2. Install with journaling/persistence

+You can choose between the two by uncommenting one provision script or the other in the `Vagrantfile`.

 ## The Vagrantfile

 The vagrant file does two things you should take note of: